nagaozen/gedit-plugin-autocomplete/README.md

 gEdit Autocomplete
 ==================

+**THIS PLUGIN HAS BEEN DEPRECATED IN FAVOR OF [GEDIT-PLUGIN-CODECOMPLETION](http://github.com/nagaozen/gedit-plugin-codecompletion/)**

 gEdit Autocomplete suggests word completions based on the text in the active document and in an additional language library file.